poddmo/ufw-blocklist/README.md

   * Armbian 22.05.3 Focal (based on Ubuntu 20.04.4 LTS (Focal Fossa))
   * Ubuntu 22.04 LTS (Jammy Jellyfish)

-**This blocklist is _very_ successful at dropping a lot of uninvited traffic.** It has been intentionally designed to be very light on resource requirements and zero maintenance as the initial target platform was a single-board computer operating as a router.
+**This blocklist is _very_ successful at dropping a lot of uninvited traffic.** It has been intentionally designed to be very light on resource requirements and zero maintenance as the initial target platform was a single-board computer operating as a home internet gateway.
 After the initial installation, there are no further writes to the storage system to preserve solid state storage.
-I would highly recommend it for any Ubuntu host that has a public IP address or is otherwise exposed directly to the internet, for example by port forwarding.
+I would now highly recommend it for any Ubuntu host that has a public IP address or is otherwise exposed directly to the internet, for example, by port forwarding.

 # Installation
 Install the ipset package